 - Smoking carries a 100 fold risk of developing osteoporosis.
 It must cease for any treatment to work

-- Excessive drinking also elevates the risk.
+- Excessive alcohol drinking also elevates the risk.
 More than 4 oz a day is a problem.

-- I use high dose Vitamin D3, K2, Magnesium, in doses based upon lab data and on the severity of disease.
+- I use high dose Vitamin D3, K2, Magnesium, in doses based upon lab data or MRI’s and on the severity of disease.